Clinical Thermography in Arizona

-What Exactly IS Thermal Imaging?
+What Exactly IS Thermal Imaging or Clinical Thermography?

 Medical DITI enables the examiner to visualize and quantify changes in skin surface temperature.
 An infrared scanning device is used to convert infrared radiation emitted from the skin surface into electrical impulses that are visualized in color on a monitor.
 This visual image graphically maps the body temperature and is referred to as a thermogram.
 The spectrum of colors indicates an increase or decrease in the amount of infrared radiation being emitted from the body surface.
 Since there is a high degree of thermal symmetry in the normal body, subtle abnormal temperature asymmetries can be easily identified.